 The German Stock Corporation Act (Aktiengesetz) provides the definition of a Konzern but there is no legal definition for a Holding.
 One additional characteristic is the uniform management that distinguishes a Konzern and is prescribed by law.
 The most significant trait shared by both terms is the organisational and contractual interlinking of at least two independent companies.

-In short: Every Konzern with at least one dependent subsidiary is a Holding, but not every Holding is a Konzern.
-Read more about Konzern here (article is in German).
+In a nutshell: Every Konzern with at least one dependent subsidiary is a Holding, but not every Holding is a Konzern.

 If you’re planning to establish a holding structure, it is always advisable to form the parent company first and make it the shareholder of the subsidiary afterwards.
 You may freely decide how large the share percentage ownership in the subsidiary should be.
 The control of the subsidiary is either based on a majority share or defined in a contract.
-The parent company often holds 100 per cent of the subsidiary, but this generally doesn’t have to always be the case.
+The parent company often holds 100% of the subsidiary, but this isn’t mandatory.

 Terms such as ‘Ventures’ or ‘Investments’ are common elements of parent company names and are usually rejected by registry courts.

-To stay on the safe side, you can have the company names of the parent company and subsidiary checked by the IHK – the Industrie- und Handelskammer (Chamber of Industry and Commerce) – which can then recognise the connection between the two and evaluate any ‘iffy’ terms from that perspective.
+To stay on the safe side, you can have the company names of the parent company and subsidiary checked by the IHK which can then recognise the connection between the two and evaluate any ‘iffy’ terms from that perspective.
 If the IHK approves your desired company names, you’ll have a good chance of approval by your relevant registry court as well.

-Get a Holding package and we’ll be your guide.
+Get a Holding package and let us show you the way.

 There are several popular ways in which businesses organise holding structures.
 Hybrid forms are also common among larger organisations.
 We’ve put together a short overview of the basic holding structure models here: